 Refinancing Options for Existing Landlords

 For existing property owners, the new SDLT rates may provide an opportunity to refinance and withdraw equity from your home.
 With an additional £125,000 of your property now exempt from SDLT, you may be able to remortgage, withdraw tax-free equity, and invest in additional property without incurring the previous tax liability.
-This strategy allows you to tap into your existing assets to expand your property portfolio
+This strategy allows you to tap into your existing assets to expand your property portfolio.

 In summary, the recent changes to SDLT rates indicate positive news for both first-time buyers and existing homeowners.
 For investors, the amendments may provide opportunities to capitalise on increased demand and refinance existing properties.